monnky/ComfyUI-Story2Video/README.md

 ##Format start##

 Character Descriptions
-1. Mira the Rabbit | Female | (Age 10)
+1. Mira the Rabbit, Female, [HUMANOID]
-Humanoid small rabbit girl with soft silver fur and bright, expressive amber eyes.
+Age 10, Small rabbit girl with soft silver fur and bright, expressive amber eyes.
 Wears a brown traveler's tunic, dark brown boots, and a small leather satchel over her hip.
 Curious, brave, impatient, and always asking questions.
-2. Oliver the Turtle | Male | (Age 11)
+2. Oliver the Turtle, Male, [HUMANOID]
-Humanoid, Full Turtle head boy with a deep green shell featuring intricate golden vine patterns.
+Age 11, Full Turtle head boy with a deep green shell featuring intricate golden vine patterns.
 Wears flowing earth-toned green robes and carries a rolled parchment map under his arm.
 Wise, thoughtful, and moves slowly.
-3. Lumi the Firefly | Female | (Ancient)
+3. Lumi the Firefly, Female,[CREATURE]
-A glowing golden firefly no larger than a thumb.
+Ancient, A glowing golden firefly no larger than a thumb.
 Has delicate translucent wings and a glowing body that pulses with warm yellow light.
 Speaks in a gentle, warm voice.

 Scene 1: The Attic Discovery
-Location: The Attic of Willow Hollow Cottage
-Rain tapped softly on the roof while Mira explored her grandmother's dusty attic.
+[ID: BG_1] Location: The Attic of Willow Hollow Cottage Rain tapped softly on the roof while Mira explored her grandmother's dusty attic.
 She discovered a strange bronze lantern.
 Mira: "That's odd."
 Suddenly a tiny glowing firefly appeared.
 Lumi: "I am Lumi."

 Scene 2: The Forest Path
-Location: Moonleaf Forest Entrance
+[ID: BG_2] Location: Moonleaf Forest Entrance
 Mira showed the lantern to Oliver under the moonlit oaks.
 Oliver: "A lantern can't remember tomorrow."
 The lantern suddenly glowed, showing a vision of a falling tree.
 Oliver: "If that's tomorrow, we have work to do."

 Scene 3: The Stone Bridge
-Location: Silverstream Bridge
+[ID: BG_3] Location: Silverstream Riverbank
 They hurried to warn the villagers, but their warnings were ignored.
 The villagers shouted, "No storm is coming.'"
 Together they secured ropes to reinforce the bridge supports.

 Scene 4: Aftermath
-Location: Silverstream Riverbank
+[ID: BG_3] Location: Silverstream Riverbank
 The giant oak tree fell safely away from the reinforced bridge.
 Oliver: "The village is saved."